WebThingsIO/addon-list/guidelines.md

 lead to numerous issues.
 For instance, if the router assigns a new IP address to the device, it will no longer be usable via the WebThings UI.
 Instead, something more static should be used.

+#### Use Invalid Characters in Device ID

+Device IDs are eventually used directly in thing URLs for the gateway.
+As such, using spaces, slashes, etc. in the ID can lead to issues.
+If your ID is generated from user input, you should instead hash the input such that you are only using valid characters for a URL path component.